-- I. The use of peripheral blood measurement of donor-derived cell-free DNA in the management of patients after heart transplantation (81479, 0118U) is considered medically necessary when: - A. The member/enrollee has undergone a heart transplant, AND - B. Peripheral blood measurement of donor-derived cell-free DNA testing has not been performed in the past twelve months. - II.
-The use of peripheral blood measurement of donor-derived cell-free DNA in the management of patients after heart transplantation (81479, 0118U) is considered investigational for all other indications.
+- I. The use of peripheral blood measurement of donor-derived cell-free DNA in the management of patients after heart transplantation (0118U, 0493U, 81479) is considered medically necessary when: - A. The member has undergone a heart transplant, AND - B. Peripheral blood measurement of donor-derived cell-free DNA testing has not been performed in the past twelve months. - II.
+The use of peripheral blood measurement of donor-derived cell-free DNA in the management of patients after heart transplantation (0118U, 81479) is considered investigational for all other indications.

-NOTES AND DEFINITIONS
+DEFINITIONS

 - 1. Close relatives include first, second, and third degree blood relatives: - a.
 First-degree relatives are parents, siblings, and children - b.
-Second-degree relatives are grandparents, aunts, uncles, nieces, nephews, grandchildren, and half siblings - c.
-Third-degree relatives are great grandparents, great aunts, great uncles, great grandchildren, and first cousins - 2.
-A phenocopy is a trait or disease that resembles the trait expressed by a certain genotype, but in an individual that is not a carrier of that genotype
+Second-degree relatives are grandparents, aunts, uncles, nieces, nephews, grandchildren, and half siblings - C. Third-degree relatives are great grandparents, great aunts, great uncles, great grandchildren, and first cousins - 2.
+A phenocopy is a trait or disease that resembles the trait expressed by a certain genotype, but in an individual that is not a carrier of that genotype - 3.
+Sudden cardiac death (SCD) is death due to a cardiovascular cause that occurs within one hour of the onset of symptoms.